 Shared Secrets & Unshared Secrets

-An example of a secret that you share is a password.
+An example of a cyber system secret that you share is a password.
 When you create an account with an application or website, you choose a password.
 Then you must provide the password every time you need to authenticate.
 This is considered a shared secret.

 Safeguarding Unshared Secets

-An important property of non-shared secrets is that you don’t need to know your own secret.
+An important property of non-shared cyber system secrets is that you don’t need to know your own secret.
 Of course, you possess the secret, but you don’t actually have to be able to read the secret yourself; you just need a device that can.

-Safeguarding Shared Secrets
+Safeguarding Shared Cyber System Secrets

-For the other types of secrets— those that you do share— exporting the secret is a requirement.
+For the other types of secrets— those you share— exporting the secret is a requirement.
 This method is, of course, more vulnerable to attack than a secret that is non-exportable, but sometimes it’s unavoidable.
-The most common way to protect these types of secrets is via a secrets manager.
+The most common way to protect these types of cyber system secrets is via a secrets manager.
 A secrets manager is a storage system that authenticated users can use to store and retrieve secrets like passwords, API keys, etc.

 Given the many different security controls available, most enterprises have both types of secrets in their environment.
-Whenever possible, secrets should be stored in an HSM in a non-exportable fashion to strengthen the security of the environment.
+Whenever possible, cyber system secrets should be stored in an HSM in a non-exportable fashion to strengthen the security of the environment.
 However, doing this comes with three challenges: